Here’s the story.

 Once upon a time, I studied history as an undergraduate at Harvard College.
 I wrote a number of curious papers while there.
 But halfway through college, my longstanding interest in world’s fairs shaded into a realization that technology is always the future.
 This realization inspired me to get involved with the Berkman Center for Internet and Society and to co-found ROFLCon.
 It also led me to move to San Francisco to spend two years working as a program manager on the PowerPoint team at Microsoft, a summer working with my friends at Photojojo, and weekends learning Ruby on the side.

 In parallel, though, a spark of fascination with the business world—kindled by a decade of mornings spent reading my dad's copy of the Wall Street Journal at the kitchen table—had expressed itself in early application and acceptance to Harvard Business School.
 So, after two years in San Francisco, I moved back to Boston in the fall of 2011 to begin again.

-Every couple of months, I write a longer letter about what I’ve learned lately that I’d love to send to you.
+Every now and then, I write a longer letter about what I’ve learned lately that I’d love to send to you.
 It’s probably the best way to get to know me besides sitting down together for a long talk.
 Which sounds nice, actually—I hope we get to do that sometime.